1st Moroccan Division (1939): Creation and dissolution

-World War II (1939-1940)
+World War II (1939–1940)

-Formed in Meknès on September 2, 1939, the division was sent to Oran on October 24.
-It disembarked at Marseille and from there travelled from Bayonne to Luchon and from Toulouse to La Rochelle before making its way by rail on November 14 to the zone de Fresnes-en-Woevre, Vigneulles-les-Hattonchâtel and Sponville.
+Formed in Meknès on 2 September 1939, the division was sent to Oran on 24 October.
+It disembarked at Marseille and from there travelled from Bayonne to Luchon and from Toulouse to La Rochelle before making its way by rail on 14 November to the zone de Fresnes-en-Woevre, Vigneulles-les-Hattonchâtel and Sponville.

 Front de Lorraine

-On December 17, the 1st Moroccan Division relieved the 1e D.I.N.A in the sector of Eizange (Third Army (France)), with a command post at Bertrange.
-On January 23, 1940, the division was in turn relieved by the 20e D.I and regrouped in the zone of Uckange, Moyeuvre, Roncourt, while making its way by land on February 3 toward Vitry-le-François et Châlons.
+On 17 December the 1st Moroccan Division relieved the 1e D.I.N.A in the sector of Eizange (Third Army (France)), with a command post at Bertrange.
+On 23 January 1940 the division was in turn relieved by the 20e D.I and regrouped in the zone of Uckange, Moyeuvre, Roncourt, while making its way by land on 3 February towards Vitry-le-François et Châlons.
 The division then did garrison duty for two months.
-On April 1, the division was transferred to the zone of de Bavai, du Quesnoy, de Maubegne with a command post at Berlaimont, forming part of the (1st Army, 5th Army Corps; 5e C.A).
-On April 4, the division relieved the 82e D.I.A in the sector of Hainaut, de Wargnies-le-Petit at la Sambre.
+On 1 April the division was transferred to the zone of de Bavai, du Quesnoy, de Maubegne with a command post at Berlaimont, forming part of the (1st Army, 5th Army Corps; 5e C.A).
+On 4 April the division relieved the 82e D.I.A in the sector of Hainaut, de Wargnies-le-Petit at la Sambre.

 Bataille de la Dyle

-On May 10, 1940, the division advanced by night towards Mons, Havre and Sars-la-Bruyère.
+On 10 May 1940 the division advanced by night towards Mons, Havre and Sars-la-Bruyère.
 On the 11, the division made its way, again by night, towards Houdeng, Thieu and Seneffe.
-On the 12 and 13 May, the 1er and 2e R.T.M was transported by truck to take position in Ernage-Gembloux.
+On 12 and 13 May, the 1er and 2e R.T.M was transported by truck to take position in Ernage-Gembloux.
 On 14 May it was involved in confused actions around Ernage under bombardments from stukas and German artillery.
 On the morning of 15 May, Ernage was lost.
 Following communications breakdowns with the 1st Motorized Infantry Division (1re DIM), orders were given for retreat along the V.F de Tilly; a difficult maneuver.
 On 16 May, the division took up positions on the Villers-la-Ville at Marbais, a continuous combat.
 On the 17th the division retreated behind the canal Charleroi-Bruxelles, then towards Mons.
 Communications between units were disrupted.
 On 18 May, elements of the division were regrouped at the south-west of Valenciennes.

 Two commemorative plaques were placed at the foot of the steps of the Church of Saint-Pierre de Noirmont, near Ernage in memory of the combatants from the 110th Infantry Regiment (110^{e} régiment d'infanterie, 110^{e} R.I) and the 1st Moroccan Division which fell in combat around the town.